Following a move to the suburbs, trend analyst Matt Carmichael explores the question most demographers are asking: Why are Americans moving?

 - To establish own household (10 percent)

-To bin those up a bit, the Census groups the reasons into four overarching categories: housing (48 percent), family (30 percent), jobs (19 percent) and other (2 percent).
-Here are some other interesting stats from this study:
+- The Census groups the reasons for moving into four overarching categories: housing (40 percent), family (25 percent), employment (20 percent) and other (15 percent).

-What would be really interesting, of course, is to be able to peek into the vast “other housing” and “other family” reasons.
-We know demographics shifts drive shifts in what people are looking for in housing.
-How many people moved because they had another child?
+We know demographic shifts drive changes in what people look for in housing.
+For example, how many people moved because they had another child?
 Does having a first child predict a move better than having a third?
 At what point does a move happen because of schools instead of space?
 What percentage of people who are newlyweds move?
 How does that compare to the percentage of newly divorced who move?
 These are all great questions we can’t really answer with this data.
-But we can guess a little here and there, and regardless, we get a really clear picture that the reasons for moving are complicated and vary greatly between groups and especially by distance of the move.
+But we can guess a little here and there, and regardless, we get a clear picture that the reasons for moving are complicated and vary significantly between groups, especially by the distance of the move.

 Want to learn more?
 We recently conducted a survey that asked these questions and studied the relocation habits of Americans.
 You can find that information here.